 e.
 Proof of eligibility to work in the UK copy signed and dated to verify original has been seen.

 f.
-The successful applicant's application form, CV, references and related documentation.
+The successful applicant's application form, CV and related documentation.